ethanblake4/dart_eval/docs/typed-backend.md

 non-nullable typed scalar registers.
 Arithmetic handlers must not decode register arrays, recover operand types, allocate instruction objects, or call generic arithmetic helpers.
 Fixed operand and destination combinations are encoded in the opcode.
-The existing general-object register machine is a semantic reference while the typed backend reaches parity.
+The general-object register machine has been removed; existing source tests are the parity reference.

 The register bank has two integer, two double, two boolean, and three general object registers.
 Strings and nullable values use the object bank alongside